-‘Why would Gambhir distribute pamphlets in English? ’
+‘Why would Gambhir distribute pamphlets in English?’

 New Delhi, May 10: Why would Gautam Gambhir distribute pamphlets in English against Aam Aadmi Party (AAP) East Delhi candidate Atishi Marlena, wonders an East Delhi voter.